Icinga/puppet-icinga2-legacy/README.md

    $manage_repos = false
 </pre>

-in [icinga2::server class] and make sure, you have a channel set up with the contents of the icinga2 repository and the needed packages from epel.
-If you leave it at true, the epel repository will be used directly.
+in `icinga2::server` class and make sure, you have a channel set up with the contents of the icinga2 repository and the needed packages from EPEL.
+If you leave it at true, the EPEL repository will be used directly.

 If you would like to use the `icinga2::object` defined types as [exported resources](https://docs.puppetlabs.com/guides/exported_resources.html), you'll need to have your Puppet master set up with PuppetDB.
 See the Puppet Labs documentation for more info: [Docs: PuppetDB](https://docs.puppetlabs.com/puppetdb/)